DJNicoNV/DJNicoNV/README.md

-- 👋 Hi, I’m Nicholas or DJNicoNV
+- 👋 Hi, I’m Nicholas or Nico.
 - 👀 I’m interested in gaming, tech and fashion.
-- 🌱 I’m currently learning Python and then moving back on to Java and C++ (I was learning Java in school but after time off and away from coding, I'm trying to relearn everything from scratch starting with Python).
+- 🌱 I’m currently learning Python and then moving back on to Java and C++ (I was learning Java in school but after time off and away from coding, I am relearning everything from scratch starting with Python).
-- 📫 You can reach me at my business email nicholasvelasquez05@gmail.com
+- 📫 You can reach me at my business email -REDACTED- (coming soon).
-- 🟣 🟢 I am on the streaming side, both twitch and kick @DJNicoNV
+- 🟣 🟢 I am on the streaming side, both twitch and kick @DJNicoNV.

 <!---
 DJNicoNV/DJNicoNV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.